disono/react-native-netflix-clone/README.md

-# react-native-netflix-clone
+## React Native Netflix Clone

+## Resources

+## Installation

+## License
-React Native Netflix Clone
+React Native Netflix Clone is licensed under the Apache License (ASL) license.
+For more information, see the LICENSE file in this repository.